Niederreiter, Dubnyk lead Wild past Blues 5-1

 NOTES

-Haula's goal gave Minnesota eight players with at least 10 goals on the season, the most in the NHL. ...
+Tarasenko's goal snapped an eight-game scoreless streak that matched his longest drought since his rookie season. ...
 Blues C Ivan Barbashev made his NHL debut.
-The team's second-round pick in 2014 centered the fourth line.
+The team's second-round pick in 2014 played 10 minutes while centering the fourth line.
 He was recalled from Chicago of the AHL to replace Kyle Brodziak, who is expected to miss five weeks with a right foot injury. ...
 Minnesota played its only home game in 16 days.
 The Wild won't return to Xcel Energy Center until Feb.
 8 with a game against Chicago. ...
 Parise played in his 800th career game.

 UP NEXT